The 18 Best Places to See Fall Foliage in the USA

 When to see fall foliage: Late September

-Spanning both sides of the continental divide, Rocky Mountain National Park glows with quaking aspens, their gold and copper canopies contrasting elegantly with their silvery trunks.
-Aspens thrive at elevations between 7,000 and 9,500 feet, so head to the lush valleys of Hollowell Park, Beaver Meadows, and Glacier Gorge, which are also home to pumpkin-orange cottonwoods.
+Spanning both sides of the Continental Divide, Rocky Mountain National Park glows with quaking aspens, their gold and copper canopies contrasting elegantly with their silvery trunks.
+Aspens thrive at elevations between 7,000 and 9,500 feet, so head to the national park spots Hollowell Park, Beaver Meadows, and Glacier Gorge, which are also home to pumpkin-orange cottonwoods.
 Nothing tops the hiking trail to Gem Lake, along which dense groves of aspen pop out against the red rock formations of Lumpy Ridge.

-Immerse yourself in nature at the rustic Taharaa Mountain Lodge, which is at the foot of Lily Mountain and only seven minutes from the park by car.
+Immerse yourself in nature at one of the 18 rooms and suites at Taharaa Mountain Lodge, which is at the foot of Lily Mountain and only five miles from the park.

 Travelers to Leonard Harrison State Park can explore fall nature on hikes like the Overlook Trail.